Generative Multiple-purpose Sampler for Weighted M-estimation: Generative Multi-purpose Sampler

-Of course, this nearly trivial theorem has no immediate practical application since the function family $\cG$ is not specified.
-It does, however, suggest that optimizing the integrative loss over the space of $(\bw,\lambda,\eta)$ instead of the individual loss can be an attractive choice.
-Thus, to benefit from this formulation, we must choose an appropriate family $\cG$ of functions $G_\phi$ and a suitable distribution $\mathbb{P}_{\bw,\lambda,\eta}$ to cover the weight-hyperparameter space of interest.
+A main takeaway from this argument is that optimizing the integrative loss over the space of $(\bw,\lambda,\eta)$ instead of the individual loss is appropriate for training.
+To benefit from this formulation, we must choose an appropriate family $\cG$ of functions $G_\phi$ and a suitable distribution $\mathbb{P}_{\bw,\lambda,\eta}$ to cover the hyperparameter space of interest.
 As demonstrated by our empirical studies on a wide range of problems, restricting $\cG$ to be a class of neural networks and choosing a reasonable distribution $\mathbb{P}_{\bw,\lambda,\eta}$ appears to work well (see details in Section \ref{sec:comp}).

-As shown in \cite{cybenko1989approximation, lu2017expressive}, {\it Multi-Layer Perceptrons} (MLP), or equivalently, {\it feed-forward neural networks} (FNNs), are theoretically capable of approximating any Lebesgue integrable function when the numbers of neurons and layers are sufficiently large.
-Also, recent successful applications of deep neural networks in a variety of data-rich fields provide compelling evidence supporting the use of over-parameterized MLPs and other types of NNs for approximating extremely complicated functions \citep{goodfellow2014generative,arjovsky2017wasserstein, isola2017image}.
-With the adoption of MLPs, the optimization task in \eqref{eq:GMS} is to minimize the loss function with respect to the parameters of the neural network, which can be implemented via a \emph{backpropagation} algorithm \citep{rumelhart1986learning} along with the {\it Stochastic Gradient Descent} (SGD) algorithm and its variants.
-These operations can be numerically carried out via an efficient GPU-accelerated platform such as \texttt{pytorch} and \texttt{tensorflow}.
-The details of the employed neural networks are given in Section \ref{sec:NN}.
+As shown in \cite{cybenko1989approximation} and \cite{ lu2017expressive}, {\it Multi-Layer Perceptrons} (MLP), or equivalently, {\it Feed-forward Neural Networks} (FNNs), are theoretically capable of approximating any Lebesgue integrable function when the numbers of neurons and layers are sufficiently large.
+Also, recent successful applications of deep neural networks in a variety of data-rich fields provide compelling evidence supporting the use of over-parameterized MLPs and other types of neural networks for approximating extremely complicated functions \citep{goodfellow2014generative,arjovsky2017wasserstein}.
+To train a neural network to achieve the task in \eqref{eq:GMS}, we employ a {backpropagation} algorithm \citep{rumelhart1986learning} along with {\it Stochastic Gradient Descent} (SGD) and its variants.
+More details are given in Section \ref{sec:NN}.